LOLORG/LOLBIN/README.md

 ## Step 2

-Now to actually install the website, go to your webserver's root folder (Usually `/var/www/html/` or Ubuntu or just `/var/www/` on Debian) and and execute:
+Now to actually install the website, go to your webserver's root folder and execute:

 ```
 git clone https://github.com/MicroDroid/LOLBIN